Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 P-1 Athletes

 An athletic team with international recognition may file a P-1 Visa petition for an individual athlete.
-Individual athletes who will compete in the US on an individual basis must show international recognition in their sport to qualify for the P-1 Visa.
+Individual athletes who will compete in the US on an individual basis must show international recognition in their sport to qualify.

-“International recognition” in the P-1 Visa context means a “high level of achievement” demonstrated by a degree of skill and recognition “substantially above that ordinarily encountered, to the extent that such achievement is renowned, leading, or well-known in more than one country.”
-In addition, the event(s) in the US in which the athlete will participate must have a “distinguished reputation,” and it/they must require the participation of athletes and teams of international recognition.
+“International recognition” means a “high level of achievement.”
+This means a degree of skill and recognition “substantially above that ordinarily encountered,” and “renowned, leading, or well-known” internationally.”
+The US event(s) must have a “distinguished reputation” and must require participation of athletes and teams with international recognition.

-A P-1 Visa petition filed on behalf of an athlete or team must meet at least two of the following criteria:
+A P-1 Visa petition must meet at least 2 of the following criteria:

 • Participation to a significant extent in a prior season with a major US sports league.